SashaBaych/steam_scrape/README.md

 The Steam scraper program consists of several Python scripts that work together to retrieve and store data on the top-selling games on Steam, as well as their details.
 Here's how it works:

+1. Run the steam_main.py script to start the scraper.
+The script will prompt you to input the required scraping parameters (number of games to scrape, category to scrape, and whether to store the scraped data in a database).

+   _Note: The user must manually input the required parameters for MySQL access in the steam_scrape_conf.json configuration file._

-1. The `steam_main.py` script retrieves the list of top-selling games in each category from the Steam website, using the URLs to pages of categories provided in the `steam_scrape_conf.json` configuration file.
-Just run the scraper and input required scraping parameters.
+2. The script retrieves the list of top-selling games in each category from the Steam website, using the URLs to pages of categories provided in the steam_scrape_conf.json configuration file.

-****Note: The user must manually input the required parameters for MySQL access in the configuration file.**
-2. It then retrieves the details for each game by visiting their individual game pages using Selenium and Beautiful Soup libraries.
-The `steam_age_bypass.py` script helps bypass Steam's age verification check, which would otherwise prevent the scraper from accessing the game pages.
+3. It then retrieves the details for each game by visiting their individual game pages using Selenium and Beautiful Soup libraries.
+The steam_age_bypass.py script helps bypass Steam's age verification check, which would otherwise prevent the scraper from accessing the game pages.

-3. The data on each game is stored as a `Game` object in memory, which is then added to a catalog of all the games retrieved during the scraping process.
+4. The data on each game is stored as a Game object in memory, which is then added to a catalog of all the games retrieved during the scraping process.

-4. The `steam_parser.py` script retrieves user input on the number of games to scrape, the category to scrape, and whether to use a database to store the scraped data.
-It also validates the user input.

-5. If the user chooses to use a database, the `steam_sql_tables.py` script deploys the MySQL database and defines the schema using SQLAlchemy.
+5. If the user chooses to use a database, the steam_sql_tables.py script deploys the MySQL database and defines the schema using SQLAlchemy.
 It also defines helper functions to populate the database with the scraped data.

-6. Finally, the `steam_populate_database.py` script populates the database with the scraped data using the helper functions defined in the `steam_sql_tables.py` script.
+6. Finally, the steam_populate_database.py script populates the database with the scraped data using the helper functions defined in the steam_sql_tables.py script.

+## How to Run the Script

+1. Edit the steam_scrape_conf.json configuration file with your MySQL access parameters.
+2. Run the steam_main.py script with the path to the configuration file as a mandatory argument:

+   `python steam_main.py --config_path path/to/steam_scrape_conf.json`

+3. Available parser arguments and options:
+   - `config_path`: Path to the configuration file (mandatory).
+   - `num_of_games`: Number of games to scrape (default: 100).
+   - `category_url`: URL of the category to scrape (default: top-selling games URL).
+   - `use_database`: Set this flag to `y` or `n` store the scraped data in a database (default: `y`).

+4. If needed adjust, the required scraping parameters (number of games to scrape, category to scrape, and whether to store the scraped data in a database).

 ## Database Schema